-- If your current aluminum prop is performing to your satisfaction, select that size in the Piranha.
+- If your current aluminum propeller is performing to your satisfaction, select that size pitch in the Piranha.

 - Know your RPM at wide open throttle (WOT).
-Your reading should be in the upper end of your engine’s operating range at WOT.
+Your reading should be in the upper end of your engine’s operating range at WOT ( 80% of Max RPM ).
 Consult your manufacturer’s website for the operating range for your engine.

 THE LONG VERSION

 To some, choosing the right boat propeller can seem like a job for a marine service center.
 Anything that has to do with the back-end of the boat can be a scary thing.
 Despite popular belief, choosing the correct propeller for a particular boat and motor is actually a fairly simple thing to do, once you understand what a propeller really is.

 First think of a propeller as a gear, whether it be on a car or even a bicycle.
 The lower the gear, faster hole shot, more power, but revolutions are much faster so at a point you can only turn that gear so fast until you over rev the engine (or your legs).
 Now think of your car stuck in only 5th or 6th gear, very slow out of the hole, little torque, but eventually it will catch up with itself so you can cruise to a good top-end speed.

 The same basic concept applies to propellers, except with a prop you are committed to only one “gear".
 So what to do now?
 Find the prop size that will give the best overall performance.
 Sound difficult?
 It’s really not.